 Download our Asian wedding brochure to find out more information.

 For today though, we want to focus on Asian wedding and event planning, wedding ceremonies and luxurious events, as well as sharing the valuable tips our wedding planners have learned throughout the years and help you with all the major points that need to be added to your checklist.

 Asian Wedding Planning Tips

-Whether you are Hindu, Sikh or Muslim, there is a huge amount of cultural heritage you’ll want to embrace, and this is important to the families.
+Whether you are Hindu, Muslim, or Sikh there is a huge amount of cultural heritage you’ll want to embrace, and this attention to detail is important to the families.
 The big day should be enjoyed by everyone and this includes the bride and groom.
 With the pressures of having to please everyone on your wedding day, it can seem all too easy to forget to enjoy yourself.

 So to make things a bit easier for you on the day, here are our top Asian wedding planning tips, or if you are attending a wedding we have a great blog post on Hindu wedding traditions: What to expect at a Hindu wedding.

 On average, an Asian or Indian wedding takes 350 hours of planning.
-That is a lot of manpower and without the help of a professional, there is no doubt that you will become overwhelmed.
+That is a lot of manpower and without the help of a professional Indian wedding planner, there is no doubt that you will become overwhelmed.
 On top of this, you’ll also have your pre-wedding events and engagement parties to plan as well, so an event planner will be a necessity you certainly won’t regret.

 Nowadays, having a wedding planner is a necessity for Asian wedding planning.
 Most of the time, the couple will be working professionals so trying to plan a wedding around your usual work hours is exhausting.
 Luckily, if you opt for our venue, you’ll be handed an experienced wedding planner who will help take the stress out of the planning.

 More often than not, Asian weddings are huge and having a guest list of 700 is pretty standard.
-So, it’s important that you choose a wedding venue that can cater to this amount of people.
+So, you must choose a wedding venue or event space that can cater to this amount of people.
 You don’t want your guests to feel cramped and will want room for a dance floor and DJ.
 This goes for destination weddings as well, wherever you get married, space is a definite priority.

 However, this doesn’t mean that you shouldn’t organise any entertainment, just don’t go overboard.
 Often a DJ and dancefloor will be just fine, and a floating entertainer is also a great idea.
 Floating entertainers don’t need a timeslot for everyone to pay them attention, they simply walk around and amuse whoever may be nearby.
 This could be a magician or a balloon animal maker.